-Learn something new every day More Info... by email
+Learn something new every day

 A press secretary is an individual who speaks for a person, government official, or organization in a public capacity.
 It typically is the press secretary’s responsibility to shape his or her constituent’s public image, to maintain relationships with the press corps, and to conduct damage control during unfortunate or unforeseen events.
-To become a press secretary, you typically will need to have an undergraduate degree, experience in the field, and a demeanor that can handle the pressure of being in the eye of the public.
+This person is also usually responsible for making announcements about breaking news and changes.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!